Srikathyayini/TicketBooking/README.md

 # Ticket Booking System

 ## Overview
-This is a simple web-based movie ticket booking system that allows users to select the number of tickets they want to book and calculates the total price, including a discount for bulk purchases.
+This simple web-based movie ticket booking system allows users to select the number of tickets they want to book and calculate the total price, including a discount for bulk purchases.

 ## Features
 - Users can book up to 5 tickets at a time.